-The application for the Winter 2017 6 Quarter Program will open on Monday, August 15, 2016 and will close at 4:30 p.m. on Monday October 3, 2016.
+The application for the Winter 2017 six-quarter program is now open and will close at 4:30 p.m. on Monday October 3, 2016.
+The application fee is now $20.
 All applicants will receive notification of their status 4 to 6 weeks later.

 If you have any questions, please call 206-533-6778.